-Upgrading the Docker NGINX- or Envoy-based image¶
+Upgrading the Docker NGINX-based image¶

 Using credentials of already existing Wallarm node

 We do not recommend using the already existing Wallarm node of the previous version.
-Please follow these instructions to create a new filtering node of the version 4.6 and deploy it as the Docker container.
+Please follow these instructions to create a new filtering node of the version 6.x and deploy it as the Docker container.

 To upgrade the end‑of‑life node (3.6 or lower), please use the different instructions.